hamza-khalidd/Digit-Recognition/Project/Readme.md

   - After applying ML models I checked which gives best accuracy.
   - Best accuracy was of SVM on 3x3 Incremental / Normal Filter of 98.20238095238095
   - Than I used this ML model and filter for testing data to make predictions and upload it on kaggle by formatting the dataframe and save into csv file.
+### Any Other Approach ? ###
+  - Yes, while I was traversing over the internet so seen many blogs of this that best things for working on images is using Keras and Tensorflow (Deep Learning Libraries).
+  - This problem might be solved using CNN (Convolutional Neural Networks) by making convolutional layers.
+  - This may lead us to 100% Accuracy score on Kaggle.

 ## How I Used Convolution ? ##
 Convolution is a type of Image filter which works on Pixels of an Image to compress its pixels using a matrix.